The Canada Energy Regulator’s Enforcement Policy

 Administrative Monetary Penalty (AMP) Officer under the CER Act and COGOA

-This is a CEO-designated person authorized to review and issue the Notice of Violations, and is involved in the review process and providing direction on external publication and communications with regard to AMPs.
+This is a designated person authorized to review and issue the Notice of Violations, and is involved in the review process and providing direction on external publication and communications with regard to AMPs.

 Public Prosecution Service of Canada